MA Drama and Theatre Education

 Drama and Creative Learning

-This module explores the role that drama and theatre has as a means of encouraging creative learning in a range of educational contexts.
+This module explores the role that drama and theatre have as a means of encouraging creative learning in a range of educational contexts.
 We will examine styles of teaching and learning and the ways we can encourage young people to work collaboratively and creatively to produce in-depth knowledge about a range of subjects.
 We consider the creative potential of a range of drama-based pedagogies that aim to foster curiosity, empathy and criticality.

 You are encouraged to complete your Master’s with three modules from within the drama and theatre field.